FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/what-is-scim.md

 There are also bulk operations, designed to apply any of the mutation operations (`Create`, `Update`, `Delete`) on many resources at one time.

-The specification has more `MAY`s than `MUST`s, so revew the documentation and/or machine readable configuration endpoints for any SCIM software you are considring using, before counting on any of these operations being implemented.
+The specification has more `MAY`s than `MUST`s, so review the documentation and/or machine readable configuration endpoints for any SCIM software you are considering using, before counting on any of these operations being implemented.

 ## Configuration Endpoints